Transforming Antitrust Enforcement: How AAG Kanter is Protecting Competition Across the Economy

 • Also in shipping, stopped a merger of two shipping giants that would have eliminated competition and raised prices for goods and medicine.

-• Won the abandonment of a merger between the two largest producers of pebbled fiberglass reinforced plastic, Grupo Verzatec and Crane Composites, which make up a combined 80% of the market for the commonly used type of wall panel in the U.S.
+• Won the abandonment of a merger between the two largest producers of pebbled fiberglass reinforced plastic, Grupo Verzatec and Crane Composites, which make up a combined 80% of the market for the most commonly used wall panel in the U.S.

 • Sued to block a merger between two of the three largest producers of residential door hardware, securing a settlement that will help protect Americans’ privacy and security.